Follow budgetary requests and congressional appropriations on AGI's Federal Geoscience Funding page.

 House science subcommittee hearing explores mentoring, training, and apprenticeships for STEM

 On February 15, the House Subcommittee on Research and Technology held a hearing to explore how participation in mentoring, training, and apprenticeship opportunities impact STEM students and workforce development.
-The Mentoring, Training, and Apprenticeships for STEM Education and Careers hearing comes after a Joint Economic Committee Democrats report, “Expanding Opportunities through Middle-Skills Education,” that was released on January 11 highlighting the need to invest in “middle-skills” education pathways.
+The Mentoring, Training, and Apprenticeships for STEM Education and Careers hearing comes after a Joint Economic Committee Democrats report, “Expanding Opportunities through Middle-Skills Education,” that was released on January 11 highlighting the need to invest in “middle-skills” education pathways, which consist of education beyond high school but not a four-year degree.
 The report shows that middle-skills jobs make up one-third of all jobs in the United States and are projected to remain in demand in the future.
 In his opening statement, Science Committee Chairman Lamar Smith (R-TX-21) emphasized the nation’s increasing STEM workforce demand and the importance of STEM jobs for economic prosperity, citing the National Science Board’s (NSB) recent Science and Engineering Indicators report, which found that the number of U.S. jobs requiring STEM and computer skills has grown nearly 34 percent over the past decade.
 Read more here.

 House Science Committee advances STEM education and research bill